Logo Global Gateway

-Over the course of the year, The CopPhil Centre advanced the deployment of its Earth Observation services, strengthened the technical and institutional capacity of Philippine stakeholders, and consolidated its visibility across major events and forums in the Philippines and the wider ASEAN region.
+Over the course of the year, The CopPhil Center advanced the deployment of its Earth Observation services, strengthened the technical and institutional capacity of Philippine stakeholders, and consolidated its visibility across major events and forums in the Philippines and the wider ASEAN region.
 These efforts leveraged the close collaboration between European and Philippine partners, ensuring that the services, tools, and training delivered closely match real operational needs.

 These achievements reflect CopPhil’s role as a flagship of the EU’s Global Gateway initiative, demonstrating how Copernicus data and services can be translated into practical capabilities which support disaster risk reduction, environmental monitoring, food security, and climate resilience in the Philippines.